 An allergy is an abnormal and exaggerated immune system response to a substance that is typically harmless to most people.
 This substance, known as an allergen, triggers an immune reaction in individuals who are allergic to it.
 Common allergens include pollen, dust mites, certain foods (e.g., peanuts, shellfish, dairy), insect stings, pet dander, and certain medications.

+When a person with allergies comes into contact with an allergen, their immune system produces antibodies called immunoglobulin E (IgE).
+These antibodies bind to mast cells and basophils, which are types of immune cells in the body.
 Upon subsequent exposure to the same allergen, the allergen binds to the IgE antibodies on mast cells and basophils, triggering the release of chemicals such as histamine.
 Histamine and other chemicals cause various allergic symptoms, which can range from mild to severe.
 Common allergy symptoms include:

 Allergies can affect various parts of the body and can be triggered by a wide range of allergens.
 Allergic reactions can vary in severity, with some individuals experiencing mild symptoms, while others may have severe and even life-threatening reactions.